Spread the love

 The local arts and crafts of Cornwall are a great way to explore the culture of the county.
 From the iconic Cornish tin miners’ helmets to the intricate leatherwork of the tinners, there is a wealth of heritage to discover.
 The craft of spinning and weaving has also been a part of the local culture for centuries, and today you can find a variety of woven goods from blankets to carpets.
 There are also many pottery workshops around the county, where you can watch the potters at work, and purchase some of their unique pieces.

-See also The Best Restaurants to Visit While Staying in Xian
+See also The Best Places to Stay in Keswick, England

 Music and Dance